A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 The High Overlord of Unbelievable Destruction and Bloodshed crosses his arms huffily.
 “I can’t say I remember.
 Perhaps I never did it.
 Perhaps you are simply projecting your own insecurities upon me.
 I feel insulted.”

 “Insulted?!
 My chat stone has been going nuts for the past two hours.
 People have been reporting you slaughtering random lords and government officials across the verse!
 Like… what’s his name…” She looks aside in thought.
-“The damn… lizard dud-”
+“The damn… lizard dude-”

 “Glub?”
 Chaos asks, surprisingly on call with that one.

-Offworld Minion nods to the pissed knightess.
+Offworld Minion nods to the knightess.
 “I can confirm that he is the instigator of this entire matter.
 From what I gathered before I was kidnapped, he had one of his men break into Towerne somehow and steal our main power source, the same we use to power all our concealment enchantments… along with the Hot Tub Tower, of course,” she explains, ending with a short smile.

 Order’s face is frozen in dumbfounded fury.
-“That… bastard.
-He used me like a tool!
+“That… bastard; using me like a tool!
 He sent everyone and their grandmother here to prey on your minions and loot your estate… this was all his plan the whole time.
 He wanted me to kill you…” she turns aside again in thought, leaving a curious Offworld Minion to watch aside a vacantly-grinning Chaos, who’s just enjoying the show.
 “He couldn’t have actually expected me to win, however… he must want Towerne… There must be something he’s looking for.”

 She crosses her arms, and Chaos briefly wonders if he shouldn’t call for some tea.